 - Training and professional certification: There are a number of professional training and certification programs you can go through in order to gain knowledge, skills and accreditation for a career in international trade.
 The FITT program offers the CITP®|FIBP® designation, and its training courses are delivered in partnership with institutions from coast to coast in Canada and around the world, as well as online.
 This enables you to easily work and train at your convenience.

 - Foreign service: If you want to help sell the business or brand of an entire country, then perhaps this is the place for you.
 It could also be suitable if you want to work internationally in the field of politics and trade, helping to craft and negotiate trade deals and navigate relations with other countries.
-You can learn more about the specifics here.

 - International business (with a study abroad option): Many universities and colleges offer international business programs.
 How does one pick the right program.
 The answer is to look at the program components, looking for opportunities to spend time working on your degree in another country or market which you are passionate about.
 This will give you hands on cultural and linguistic experience, making you highly desirable to companies and businesses doing business abroad.

 Ultimately, the key to success is choosing to pursue the dream.

 There is a large opportunity in the market for individuals who have the skills necessary to help companies, especially helping SMEs enter new foreign markets and sell their products to the world.